Plant Sterols for Skin: Biomimetic Repair for Sagging Skin & Dehydration

 How do plant sterols help with skin aging?

-Phytosterols work by stabilizing cell membranes and inhibiting the enzymes that break down collagen.
-This helps maintain skin firmness and prevents the formation of deep wrinkles and fine lines.
+Plant sterols help reduce skin aging by stabilizing cell membranes and supporting collagen integrity.
+This helps maintain firmness and reduces the formation of fine lines and wrinkles.

 Are phytosterols safe for menopausal skin?